 For the early childhood education sector, infection control has always been embedded to a high standard within services.
-While child care centres in Victoria will be closing until mid September consistent with Stage 4 restrictions, it is important to build in the new infection control protocls to help keep educators, families and our communities safe.
+With centres in Melbourne now reopening, it is important to continue maintaining the new infection control protocols to help keep educators, families and our communities safe.

 Risk mitigation measures undertaken by early childhood services aim to control infection with protocol focusing on prevention as well as reducing the spread of all types of infection, virus or illness.
 The measures include enhanced personal hygiene, monitored hand-washing practices, ensuring those who are unwell do not attend or visit services, reducing mixing between cohorts where possible and upholding immunisation policy.